zirpo/auto-blogger-repo/memory-bank/activeContext.md

     - Modified `_includes/base.njk` to link Google Fonts and update header branding.
     - Modified `css/style.css` to apply new font pairing and color accent.
     - Skipped favicon creation as per user instruction.
+- Implemented changes from "Change Request: BLOG-07":
+    - Modified `.eleventy.js` to passthrough copy the `favicon_io` directory.
+    - Modified `_includes/base.njk` to update favicon links.

 ## Next Steps
-- All changes for "Change Request: BLOG-06" have been implemented and verified.
+- All changes for "Change Request: BLOG-07" have been implemented and verified.
 - The changes will be committed to the repository.

 ## Active Decisions and Considerations